 The Master Teacher Leadership Development Program to enhance the teaching and related leadership and scholarship skills of full time faculty.
 This is a 1-year cohort-based, degree bearing program meeting once a week.
 Follow the link to the website for detailed program and application information.

-The Fundamentals of Leadership Program to improve the leadership capabilities of mid-level faculty in leadership roles.
+The Fundamentals of Leadership Program to improve the leadership capabilities of mid-level faculty and staff in leadership roles.
 This is a 1-year cohort-based program that will meet once a month.

 Below are several articles on running effective meetings.
 The relevance to a given setting differs across each article, but there are some common suggestions to consider: